 1-Municipal bonds have not provided a viable alternative in the past so I will not even talk about them.

-2-Roth IRA’s are a wonderful product if you are not risk averse..
+2-Roth IRA’s are a wonderful product if you are not risk averse.
 Their returns are tied to a mutual fund or some certain stock?
 Because of this, you will take more risk, having your money tied in a Roth IRA.
 There are some limitations on the Roth IRA though.
 Your income can’t be higher than $124,000 single or $196,000 married and you can’t save more than $6000 a year ( $7000 if you are over 50).
-Also you will have to keep money in there until you are 59 ½ years old, otherwise you will incur a 10% penalty and you will be paying income tax on the money you will withdraw.
+Also you will have to keep money in there until you are 59 ½ years old, otherwise you will incur a 10% penalty plus you will be paying income tax on the money you will withdraw at any time.

-3- Permanent Life Insurance - Indexed Universal Life Insurance
+3- Permanent Life Insurance - Index Universal Life Insurance

 3-Now if I talked about risk, you know that most investments have a risk.
 Most tax deferred qualified plans are tied to some type of a mutual fund or a stock that can go up or down.
 What happens to your retirement investments if the market will crash before you are ready to retire?